moellpau/handwritten-digit-recognition/README.md

 <a name="impl"></a>
 ## 3. Implementation and hardware setup

-Before starting with the implementation and hardware setup, the whole process was modeled using a process diagram. <br>
+Before starting with the implementation and hardware setup of the project, the whole process was modeled using a process diagram with BPMN 2.0. <br>
 <br>
 <p align="center">
   <img src="https://github.com/moellpau/HandwrittenDigitRecognition/blob/main/images/process_diagram.png"